-Unlike intercity passenger trains and buses that ran on cheap diesel fuel or gasoline, rapid transit trains and streetcars are electric-powered.
+Unlike intercity passenger trains that ran on cheap diesel fuel, El trains, Subway trains and Streetcars are electric-powered.
 In the early 20th century, electricity was mostly produced from coal, with oil and hydroelectric dams contributing smaller percentages.
 Excluding a few cities where streetcars had access to cheap hydroelectricity, like Buffalo near Niagara Falls, more labor is required to convert coal or oil into electricity than to refine oil into gasoline or diesel fuel.
 Therefore, cost per unit of energy for electricity was more expensive than cost per unit of energy for gasoline or diesel fuel nationwide.
 Utility companies charged all customers slightly higher electric rates to subsidize the higher energy cost of streetcars and rapid transit.

 In October 1929, the Stock Market Crash triggered the Great Depression.
 By 1931, up to 40% of Americans were unemployed.
 Relatively few people could afford cars, so they took rapid transit, streetcars and buses.
 Others walked.
 In 1932, the American Highway Users Alliance formed with a mission to influence the federal and state governments to continue investing in highways during the Great Depression.

-Operating on small profits during the Great Depression, the fortunes of streetcar and rapid transit companies worsened when the Public Utility Holding Company Act of 1935 made it illegal for a business to provide both transport and electricity to the public.
+Operating on ever smaller profits during the Great Depression, the fortunes of streetcar and rapid transit companies worsened when the Public Utility Holding Company Act of 1935 made it illegal for a business to provide both transport and electricity to the public.
 One by one, utility companies divested streetcar lines they could no longer subsidize.
 Subway & elevated transit trains, being faster, more energy-efficient and transporting more patrons per driver than buses, maintained profits a while longer.